 I've debated the whole program whether to play these for you, but they did air last night.

-Warren Beatty, uh, I guess he was he got the big award.
+Warren Beatty, he got the big award.

-Uh I don't know what the award was.
+I don't know what the award was.

-The lifetime sex achievement award, whatever to get out there.
+The Lifetime Sex Achievement Award, whatever to get out there.

-Uh, here's a portion of his acceptance speech.
+Here's a portion of his acceptance speech.

 I don't know why these guys can't take it a little easier.

-I I asked Arnold to become a Democrat.
+I asked Arnold to become a Democrat.

-I think you will all agree with me when I say what balls this man has.
+did what i said tom hanks did a moving tribute to warren baity's balls and i i kid you not I think you will all agree with me when I say what balls this man has.

 What balls this man has.